Veterinary Hearing Service

 Charges:

-Dermatology/neurology case - consultation, BAER testing and report £608.77 (incl VAT).
+Dermatology/neurology case including consultation, BAER testing and report £608.77 (incl VAT).

 Sedation, if necessary, is extra.
 It is usually needed.
+Payment is required at the time of the test.